nikhilsbhat/helm-images/README.md

 ## Caveats

+If the plugin is not listing the expected images, then most likely the `helm images plugin` does not support fetching images from the `workload` that it is part of.
+Invoking the plugin with log-level set to `debug` should give information if the plugin is not supporting the workload..

 The plugin only supports the resources that are defined under flag [--kind](https://github.com/nikhilsbhat/helm-images/blob/master/cmd/flags.go#L25).

 Available resources can be found [here](https://github.com/nikhilsbhat/helm-images/blob/master/pkg/k8s/k8s.go#L23).